jfnavarro/st_pipeline/doc_out/_sources/manual.txt

                                       when performing UMIs duplicates
                                       removal.
                                       Modes = {naive(default), hierarchical, Adjacent and AdjacentBi}.
-  --min-intron-size [INT]             Minimum allowed intron size when
-                                      searching for splice variants in the
+  --min-intron-size [INT]             Minimum allowed intron size when searching for splice variants with STAR\
-                                      mapping step (default: 20).
-  --max-intron-size [INT]             Maximum allowed intron size when
-                                      searching for splice variants in the
-                                      mapping step (default: 100000).
+                            		  Splices alignments are disabled by default (=1) but to turn it on set this parameter to a bigger number, for example 10 or 20. (defauldt: 1) --max-intron-size [INT]             Maximum allowed intron size when searching for splice variants with STAR Splices alignments are disabled by default (=1) but to turn it on set this parameter to a big number, for example 10000 or 100000. (default: 1).
   --umi-filter                        Enables the UMI quality filter based on
                                       the template given in
                                       --umi-filter-template.